Hats-Protocol/proposal-hatter/docs/spec.md

 - Two layers of limit: Proposal Hatter’s governance‑canonical ledger + Safe’s module limit.
 Either can stop a withdrawal; both must allow it.
 - Compromise model: If Proposal Hatter is compromised, module limits cap outflows; keep them “as low as practical” and top‑up operationally.
 - Reentrancy: Guard `execute` and `withdraw` (`nonReentrant`, CEI).
-- External calls: Only two: (a) Hats Core in `execute`, (b) AllowanceModule in `withdraw`.
+- External calls: Only two: (a) Hats Protocol in `execute` via `IHats.multicall`, (b) AllowanceModule in `withdraw` via `executeAllowanceTransfer`.
 Revert on failure.
-- Revocation halts system: DAO can revoke Proposer/Approver/Executor Hats in Hats Core, pause Proposal Hatter (`setPauses`), or reduce/disable the Safe’s module limits to freeze payouts immediately.
+- Revocation halts system: DAO can revoke Proposer/Approver/Executor Hats in Hats Protocol, pause Proposal Hatter (`setPauses`), or reduce/disable the Safe’s module limits to freeze payouts immediately.

 ---